jminjares4/IPIA_FREERTOS/README.md

 - [x] Solar tracker to find optimal postion for the battery charger

 ## **IPIA Data Capture**
-To visualize the data that was being capture, a python script was develop that will read the data being transmitted via the wireless communication.
+To visualize the data that was being capture, a python script was develop that reads the data being transmitted via the wireless communication.
-The script will use `pyserial` and `matplotlib` to send the data capture from the `HC-05 Module` and store it into a csv file.
+The script uses `pyserial` and `matplotlib` packages to send the capture data from the `HC-05 Module` and store it into a csv file.
 Here is small demostration.

 <img src="gif/ipia_reading.gif">